NoahBPeterson/csLox/README.md

 # csLox
-An implementation of Lox using C# using this tutorial: http://www.craftinginterpreters.com
+An implementation of Lox interpreted using C#.
+I followed this tutorial: http://www.craftinginterpreters.com

 Todo: ☐ ☑ ☒